Tezzary/portfolio/projects/atarcalculator.md

 #### Parsing Aggregate To ATAR

-As this is the simpler page lets start here the first step was removing all of the lines that didn't have useful information.
+The first step was removing all of the lines that didn't have useful information.
 I found that if a line only had digits, spaces and '.' characters that line was a useful line and I could safely add the line to an 'allowed_lines' array.

 ```Python
 for line in lines: